 Sketchfab is the leading platform to publish and find 3D and VR content online.You can upload files in almost any 3D format, licence, and then embed them on any web page, and share them on other platforms like Tumblr, WordPress, Facebook, LinkedIn, etc.

 We have two collections currently on Sketchfab; one includes 3D animal skeletons and skulls from the Royal (Dick) Veterinary School, and the other includes 3D renderings of artefacts from the University of Edinburgh archives.

 YouTube is the worlds largest online video sharing platform.
 YouTube offers two types of licences for videos uploaded to the platform, including the Creative Commons Attribution licence.

-OpenEdinburgh YouTube Channel – has over 300 videos, many from our various Massive Open Online Courses (MOOCs), as well as a growing list of open educational video resources.
+- OpenEdinburgh YouTube Channel – has over 300 videos, many from our various MOOCs.

-Data Library – The Edinburgh University Data Library has created multiple videos as part of their MANTRA, their free online course for those who manage digital data as part of their research project.
-The videos are shared on a CC BY licence.
+- Data Library – The Edinburgh University Data Library has created multiple videos as part of their MANTRA MOOC, a free online course for those who manage digital data as part of their research project.

-Supercytes – This playlist on the Interactive Content team channel is for the supplementary videos for the Supercytes card game and resource pack about having fun with Biology and encouraging an early interest in science.
+- Supercytes – This playlist from the Interactive Content team hosts supplementary videos for the Supercytes card game and resource pack about having fun with Biology and encouraging an early interest in science.